DataShades/ckanext-files/README.md

 ## ...
 ## Storage adapter used by the storage
 ckanext.files.storage.xxx.type = files:redis
-## The maximum size of a single upload.
-## Supports size suffixes: 42B, 2M, 24KiB, 1GB. `0` means no restrictions.
-ckanext.files.storage.xxx.max_size = 0
-## Descriptive name of the storage used for debugging.
-ckanext.files.storage.xxx.name = xxx
 ## Static prefix of the Redis key generated for every upload.
 ckanext.files.storage.xxx.prefix = ckanext:files:default:file_content:
 ```